How to Install WooCommerce on Your WordPress Website

 To configure your product’s settings, you can use the Product Data meta box.
-You’ll spend most of your time here when managing products, as it encompasses the most crucial information:
+You’ll spend most of your time here when managing products, as it covers the most essential information:

 The first option is the product type, so leave this as Simple product.
-Then, select if the product is Virtual or Downloadable.
-The rest of this area consists of several panels with additional options:
+Then, state whether the product is Virtual or Downloadable.
+The rest of this section consists of several panels with additional options:

 - General is where you can set the product’s Stock Keep Unit (SKU) and price.